 The Arduino Bean Library

-We’ve included an Arduino Bean Library that can be used to:
+We have included an Arduino Bean Library that can be used to:

 Digital I/O and I2C/SPI Buses

 Here’s a diagram of the pinouts (inspired by the Teensy pinout diagrams):

 - A0 and A1 can also be used as digital I/O, giving you 8 digital I/O total.

-Digital pins 0-3 can be used for PWM and “analog” outputs (analogWrite is really just a digital PWM output).
+- Digital pins 0-3 can be used for PWM and “analog” outputs (analogWrite is really just a digital PWM output).

 - Connecting both a SPI and I2C device to your bean should still leave you with 2 digital I/Os.

-The pins below the A0-1 and D0-5 pins are protoboard pins that are isolated from one another and the Arduino.
+- The pins below the A0-1 and D0-5 pins are protoboard pins that are isolated from one another and the Arduino.

 A Systems View of the Bean

-We have constructed a serial protocol that allows the LBM313 and Atmega328p to communicate both messages from the client (OS X, iOS, etc.) to the Arduino, as well as send special commands to the LBM313 to do things like read the temperature sensor and set the LED.
+We have constructed a serial protocol that allows the LBM313 and Atmega328p to communicate both messages from the client (OS X, iOS, etc.) to the Arduino.
+As well as send special commands to the LBM313 to do things like read the temperature sensor and set the LED.